baoduy123/CS112/BT2/README.md

 	- Trần Tuấn Vỹ - 18520406

 ----
-1. Abstraction: Find an element in a *modified* Fibonacci sequence
+1. Abstraction: Find an odd element in a *modified* Fibonacci sequence
 2. Pattern Recognition: Find an element in a Fibonacci sequence
 3. Algorithm design(s):
 - **Dynamic programming**